Kara Murat Pasha

-Kara Murat Pasha, or Kara Dev Murat Pasha, lit.
-Courageous Giant Murat Pasha in Ottoman Turkish; (1595 - 1655), was an Ottoman Albanian statesman and military officer.
+Kara Murat Pasha, or Kara Dev Murad Pasha, lit.
+Courageous Giant Murat Pasha in Ottoman Turkish; (1595 – 1655), was an Ottoman Albanian statesman and military officer.
 He served as Kapudan Pasha and twice as Grand Vizier.
 His epithet Kara ("black") refers to his courage and Dev ("giant") to his physical size.

 Early years

 Murat was of Albanian origin.
 He distinguished himself in the early phases of Cretan War between the Ottoman Empire and the Republic of Venice.
 He was assigned to various posts in the Janissary corps (the professional regiments that formed the core of the Ottoman army), and in 1648, during the enthronement of Mehmed IV, he was promoted to be commander of the Janissary corps (Yeniçeri ağası).
 When the Ottoman Navy was defeated by the Venetians in the Battle of Focchies on 12 May 1649, the Grand Vizier Sofu Mehmed Pasha was blamed for the defeat, and he was replaced by Kara Murat Pasha on 21 May.
 Murat had Sofu Mehmed Pasha exiled and then executed.